fabric8-analytics/fabric8-analytics-common/openshift/README.md

 If you have already run the script previously and therefore there exists a `$OC_PROJECT` project, the script purges it to start from scratch.
 It also purges all existing `$DEPLOYMENT_PREFIX` prefixed AWS resources (RDS db, SQS queues, S3 buckets, DynamoDB tables) - this can be avoided by using `--keep-resources` argument.

+Once you know that you no longer need the fabric8-analytics deployment, you can run

+`$./cleanup.sh`

+to remove the Openshift project and all allocated AWS resources.

 ## Deploy your changes to dev-cluster

 Assume you have opened a PR in one of the [fabric8-analytics](https://github.com/fabric8-analytics) repositories.